chromium-for-lambda/chromium-binaries/README.md

 You can download the headless_shell-*.zip that matches your Playwright / Puppeteer version and upload it as a layer.

 #### Layer usage with Playwright
+If you don't have Playwright installed yet: `npm install playwright-core@<playwright-version>`.

 Make sure the `PLAYWRIGHT_CHROMIUM_USE_HEADLESS_NEW` environment variable is not set as the new headless mode is not supported via a layer.